mlab817/dafaqs2022/docs/other-priority-programs-projects/saad.md

 ---
+title: Special Area for Agricultural Development (SAAD)
+slug: special-area-for-agricultural-development-saad
 sidebar_position: 15
+tags:
+ - saad
 ---

-# Special Area for Agricultural Development
+# Special Area for Agricultural Development (SAAD)

 ## What are the criteria for SAAD Phase 2 selection of municipalities?